 Exporting a Fault

-By default, Insight exports the fault sticks to the GeoQuest IESX format (.dat file extension).
+Fault sticks can be exported to the GeoQuest IESX (.dat) or GEOH5 (.geoh5) formats.
 If you have defined a velocity volume for time/depth conversion (see Converting Time-Depth), you can export the fault based on the time/depth domain.

 Export fault